Variable and Fixed Conductance Heat Pipes

 - It does not simulate a heat pipe’s length-independent resistance

-- It does not provide information on power-length product (QLeff) for comparison against vendor-supplied heat pipe capacity
+- It does not provide information on the power-length product (QLeff) for comparison against vendor-supplied heat pipe capacity

 - It cannot be extended to include the effects of noncondensible gas (NCG)